Post‑Race, Pre‑Easter: A Melbourne Audiophile’s Hi‑Fi, DAC and Headphones Reset Guide for March Listening

 Public holidays often push people toward rushed online orders and blind buys just before couriers and stock slow down.

-A smarter approach is to use the quieter mid‑March weeks to book a listening session, refine your chain and commit to upgrades you have actually heard.
+A smarter approach is to use the quieter mid‑March weeks to research your options, refine your theoretical chain and commit to well-considered upgrades.

-Use this interactive card as a check‑list of listening “modes” you should audition in Springvale before you decide on Easter upgrades.
+Use this interactive card as a check‑list of listening “modes” you should consider when researching before you decide on Easter upgrades.

-Press the button to cycle through F1‑to‑Easter listening scenarios you can recreate in the listening rooms with your own content.
+Press the button to cycle through F1‑to‑Easter listening scenarios you can evaluate theoretically with your own content in mind.

-Turning these into a simple test plan makes your in‑person demo feel focused rather than overwhelming.
+Turning these into a simple test plan makes your research process feel focused rather than overwhelming.

 How DAC, Amp and Headphones Behave at “Holiday” Levels